 Long Tan Cross

 A cross was first erected on the site in 1969 when the 6th Battalion, the Royal Australian Regiment, which fought in the Battle, was on its second tour of duty .
-The original cross was later removed by the Vietnamese and is now on display at the Dong Nai Museum, Bien Hoa.
-A replica now stands on the same site.
+The original cross was later removed by the Vietnamese and was on display at the Dong Nai Museum, Bien Hoa, until November 2017 when the Vietnamese Government gifted the cross to Australia.
+The cross is on display at the Australian War Memorial in Canberra.

 Visiting the Long Tan Cross